Tong-ST/cs_submit/README.md

 [ ] Create documentation page when I have MVP

 This project still very early in development, But i will keep updating

+## Reference
+- My other problem repo [python check](https://github.com/Tong-ST/problems/python) That contain check for testing
+- An official [CS50 Check](https://github.com/cs50/problems) contain all the check that we can use as references

 ## Thanks
 - Thanks to all CS50 Teacher and Preceptor